Ken Greene

-Kenneth Edward Greene (born May 8, 1956) is an American former professional football player who was a safety in the National Football League (NFL) for seven seasons, for the St. Louis Cardinals from 1978 to 1982 and San Diego Chargers from 1983 to 1984.
+Kenneth Edward Greene (born May 8, 1956) is an American former professional football player who was a safety in the National Football League (NFL) for seven seasons.
+He was drafted by the St. Louis Cardinals in the first round of the 1978 NFL draft.
+Greene also played for the San Diego Chargers.

 Early life

-Born in Lewiston, Idaho, Greene graduated from Omak High School in 1974 and played college football at Washington State University in the Pacific-8 Conference.
-He was selected in the first round of the 1978 NFL draft (19th overall), the Cougars' first selection in the first round in thirteen years.
+Born on May 8, 1956, in Lewiston, Idaho, Greene graduated from Omak High School in 1974 and played college football at Washington State University in the Pacific-8 Conference.
+He was selected in the first round of the 1978 NFL draft (19th overall), the Cougars' first selection in the first round in 13 years.

 Coaching career

 Greene began coaching football in 1994, at Vallivue High School in southwestern Idaho.
-Greene later coached at Fresno State University, Purdue University, and Washington State University.
+He later coached at Fresno State University, Purdue University, and Washington State University.